If you live in an area that is prone to earthquakes, it’s important to know what to do when one hits.

 - If you are in a vehicle, pull over and stop.
 Set your parking brake.

 - If you are in bed, turn face down and cover your head and neck with a pillow.

 - If you are outdoors, stay outdoors away from buildings.

 - Do not run outside.

 Costa Rica’s CNE says to “first and foremost, remain calm.”
-Following the quake, if you are indoors, walk outside when able — taking stairs instead of elevators — to an area away from damaged buildings and electric power lines.
-Their recommendations:
+If you are indoors, walk outside — taking stairs instead of elevators — to an area away from damaged buildings and electric power lines.